 This pair style can only be used via the pair keyword of the run_style respa command.
 It does not support the inner, middle, outer keywords.

 This pair style is part of the USER-MGPT package and is only enabled if LAMMPS is built with that package.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.

 The MGPT potentials require the newtion setting to be “on” for pair style interactions.

 The stored parmin and potin potential files provided with LAMMPS in the “potentials” directory are written in Rydberg atomic units, with energies in Rydbergs and distances in Bohr radii.
 The mgpt pair style converts Rydbergs to Hartrees to make the potential files compatible with LAMMPS electron units.

 The form of E_tot used in the mgpt pair style is only appropriate for elemental bulk solids and liquids.
 This includes solids with point and extended defects such as vacancies, interstitials, grain boundaries and dislocations.
 Alloys and free surfaces, however, require significant modifications, which are not included in the mgpt pair style.
 Likewise, the hybrid pair style is not allowed, where MGPT would be used for some atoms but not for others.